A quick and easy way to a perfectly balanced dinner!

 - 1 tablespoon chili powder

-- 4 (6 ounce) boneless and skinless chicken breast, cut into 1 inch cubes
+- 24 ounces boneless and skinless chicken breasts cut into 1 inch cubes

 - Preheat the oven to 400 degrees.
-In a large bowl, toss together the potatoes, onions, 1 tablespoon of the olive oil, salt, pepper, garlic powder, paprika, and chili powder.
-Spread in an even layer on a baking sheet and roast for 20 minutes.
+In a large bowl, toss together the potatoes, onions, salt, pepper,1 tablespoon of the olive oil, garlic powder, paprika, and chili powder.
+Spread in an even layer on a baking sheet and roast for 20-30 minutes, or until fork-tender.

 - Remove the potatoes from the oven and toss the broccoli with 1 tablespoon of the olive oil.
 Move the potatoes to only take up 1/2 of the baking sheet and spread the broccoli on to the second half of the baking sheet next to the potatoes.
 Return to the oven and roast for another 10 minutes.